kontent-ai/statsig-custom-element-sample/README.md

 - First variant: `variant` = `control`
 - Second variant: `variant` = `test`

+> [!NOTE]
-When you create an experiment through this custom element, it automatically configures this for you with a 50/50 split.
+> When you create an experiment through this custom element, it automatically configures this for you with a 50/50 split.

 ### 3. Connecting Content to Experiments